 We Will Guide You Through the Wisdom Teeth Removal Process

-Residents of Denver, CO, and the surrounding area depend on Christopher R. Morris DMD and the compassionate staff at our family dentistry practice for general and cosmetic dentistry services.
-A beautiful smile has benefits that transcend oral health and can affect one’s social and emotional wellbeing.
-We are proficient with all types of dental services, but wisdom teeth removal is among our top priorities.
+Residents of Denver, CO, and the surrounding area depend on Christopher R. Morris DMD and the compassionate staff at Morris Family Dentistry for general and cosmetic dentistry services.
+A beautiful smile has benefits that transcend oral health and can affect one’s social and emotional well-being.
+We are proficient with all types of dental services, with wisdom teeth removal among our top priorities.
 Our dentists utilize years’ worth of experience and state-of-the-art equipment to remove patients’ wisdom teeth as safely and comfortably as possible.
 If you think you may need wisdom teeth removal in Littleton, CO, call our friendly team today to learn more.

 Understanding Wisdom Teeth Removal

 Wisdom teeth are the last adult teeth to emerge in one’s mouth.
-They grow into place in the back of the row of teeth both top and bottom, usually between the ages of 17 to 21.
-Most people do not have enough room for these back-molar wisdom teeth to grow into place.
-They can put pressure on the adjacent teeth or cause swelling, pain, and infection in the gums.
+They grow into place in the back of the mouth, usually between the ages of 17 to 21.
+Most people do not have enough room for these wisdom teeth to grow into place.
+They can put pressure on the adjacent teeth or cause swelling, pain, or infection in the gums, or crowding of the teeth.
 To prevent problems, our team recommends wisdom teeth removal for most people.

 Pain Management Strategies Following Wisdom Teeth Removal